simonmichael/hledger_site/src/index.md

 ### 3. Add declarations

 Transaction entries like the above are all you need to get started, so feel free to skip this step till later.
-But we usually add some declarations at the top of the file, to help prevent errors.
+But we usually add some declarations at the top of the file to enable more error checking.

 First, declare your currencies/commodities, and their display style.
 In this case there's only one, `$`: